Best Foam Rollers Reviewed & Rated

 - Exceptionally Durable

-Some companies promote their foam rollers as a way to perform SMR, also known as Self-Myofascial Release.
+Some companies promote their products as a way to perform SMR, also known as Self-Myofascial Release.
 This is a form of massage that helps to prevent soreness by putting pressure on the surface of the muscle until the tension reaction fades, causing the muscle to relax in response.
-Not all experts support the idea that foam rollers are effective for SMR, but fans of the product are adamant that it does the job!
+Not all experts support the idea that they are effective for SMR, but fans of the product are adamant that it does the job!

 10 Best Foam Rollers